-(G) illustrated on previous page to turn the air conditioning system on; the air conditioning indicator light in the switch will then come on.
+(J) to turn the air conditioning system on; the air conditioning indicator light in the switch will then come on.

 Push the switch again to turn the air conditioning system off.
 The blower motor speed selected will control the amount of cool air available.

-For maximum cooling the blower should be set to its maximum speed, the temperature control turned fully anti-clockwise and the air circulation lever (F) set to recirculate the air in the vehicle.
+For maximum cooling the blower should be set to its maximum speed, the temperature control turned fully anti-clockwise and the air circulation button (K) set to recirculate the air in the vehicle.
 The temperature of the incoming air may be raised by rotating the heater temperature control.